+- 1) What population is currently served?

 - 2) Where is this population?

 - 3) How many annual trips are provided?

 - 4) What various uncoordinated transportation providers are currently performing these services?

 - 5) Whose needs are not being met?

-BASED ON THIS ANALYSIS AND ALL DATA COLLECTED WE CAN MAKE THE FOLLOWING ASSESSMENTS:
+BASED ON THIS ANALYSIS AND ALL DATA COLLECTED, WE CAN MAKE THE FOLLOWING ASSESSMENTS: